Bruno Cetraro

 Bruno Cetraro Berriolo (born 20 March 1998) is a Uruguayan rower.
+He represented Uruguay in rowing at the 2020 Olympic Games in Tokyo, racing in the lightweight men's double sculls.

+He began rowing after his father saw Rodolfo Collazo competing at the 2008 Summer Olympics on television.
+A graduate of the University of the Republic, he is a member of Montevideo Rowing Club.

-He won two gold medals at U23 South American in Rio de Janeiro.
+He won two gold medals at the Under-23 South American Rowing Championships in Rio de Janeiro in 2019.
 He also initially won the gold medal at the 2019 Pan American Games with Martín González, Leandro Salvagno and Marcos Sarraute, before Sarraute was stripped of his medal for a doping violation.

-He participated in the lightweight single scull at the 2019 World Championships.
+He has represented Uruguay at the 2015, 2017, 2019, 2022, and 2023 World Rowing Championships.

-Along with Déborah Rodríguez, Cetraro will be one of two flagbearers for Uruguay at the 2020 Summer Olympics in Tokyo.

-Together with Felipe Klüver, Cetraro achieved the second place in the semi-final of the light double pair and entered the grand final of their category at the Olympic Games; in the finals they were placed sixth.
+Along with Déborah Rodríguez, Cetraro served as flagbearer for Uruguay at the 2020 Summer Olympics in Tokyo.
+Together with Felipe Klüver, Cetraro finished second place in the semi-final of the lightweight double sculls, qualifying for the grand final of their category at the Olympic Games; in the finals they finished sixth.